malik89303/aiodistributor/README.md

-# aiodistributor
-Python library for synchronization of replicated asynchronous services
+# Python library for synchronization of replicated asynchronous services